See how your CPL compares. Explore lead generation cost benchmarks by industry, region, and campaign type

 Detailed observation of presented data

-Argentina’s all‑industry Cost per Lead (CPL) ran far below the global benchmark for most of the period, yet the market was markedly more volatile, punctuated by dramatic spikes in July and an outsized surge in October.
-On average, Argentina’s CPL landed around $12.35 versus a $40.94 global median—roughly 70% lower—while swinging from a $1.28 low in February to $55.55 in October.
-The baseline climbed steadily into late Q3, but Argentina’s path was choppier, with extended troughs followed by sharp run‑ups.
+Argentina’s Cost per Lead (CPL) ran well below the global Facebook Ads benchmark for most of the year, then flipped dramatically in Q4 with a sharp October spike before easing into December.
+The pattern is marked by deep early-year troughs, a mid-year pop, and an exceptionally volatile finish — far choppier than the steadier global trend.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in Argentina compared to the global benchmark.

 Insights & analysis of Facebook advertising costs